 Background to this work.
 Pasture is often improved by ploughing and harrowing the degraded pasture, treating with herbicides, then sowing with improved grass species mixture dominated by perennial ryegrass.
 These species are highly productive with appropriate fertiliser inputs.
 However, this process can be very destructive of soil structure and costly in terms of carbon loss from the soil and field operations.
 Furthermore, it is optimised for nutrients supplied by continued fertiliser and manure applications.

 This experiment investigates questions complementary to the ‘Sward diversification, biodiversity and forage quality’ project.
-Primarily we will assess productivity, but also determine what establishes and whether the forage quality is improved.
+Primarily we will assess sown plant species establishment success and biomass production.

 From crop mixtures and intercropping work both for combinable grain and for forage, we have demonstrated the value of species complexity and complementary functional types.
 In particular, incorporation of legumes at low added nitrogen inputs has proved beneficial to efficiency and productivity.

 Here, we seek to benefit from the same synergies in a grazed pasture situation.

 Direct drilling has the advantage of causing minimal disruption to mature soil structure, maintains good soil microbial and biotic populations including mycorrhizae and earthworms, and is far less costly than re-seeding through ploughing.
 It causes negligible carbon loss from the soil and can be carried out with smaller machinery.
 However, we have found that for optimum outcomes in arable crops the varieties, species mixtures, their proportions and densities when direct drilling differ from those for inversion tillage.
 Drilling into established pasture introduces yet more questions that need to be investigated.